Want a Step by Step How to make Sourdough Focaccia guide? The most important part of making any type of homemade bread is kneading the dough properly.

 To Make a Sourdough Focaccia

-Obviously you are going to need a sourdough starter to make this recipe.
+Obviously you are going to need an active sourdough starter to make this recipe.
 For those of you who do not have a live starter already going you can find my very easy instructions on How To Make a Sourdough Starter.

 If you already have a live and healthy sourdough starter in the refrigerator take it out at least 24 hours before starting this recipe and feed it at least 3 times to get it active and bubbly.

-To make this recipe you will need an active sourdough starter, all purpose flour, warm water, olive oil, honey and sea salt.
-For this recipe I will be showing you how to make the focaccia dough and how to knead it.
+For this recipe, I will be showing you how to make the focaccia dough and how to knead it.
 You can top it any way you like.
 Or bake it plain with no toppings with a sprinkle of sea salt over the top.

 Favorite Focaccia Toppings